-S. Truett Cathy is founder and chairman emeritus of Chick-fil-A, Inc., Founder S. Truett Cathy died Sept.
+Chick-fil-A, Inc., Founder S. Truett Cathy died Sept.
 8, 2014, at age 93.
-Cathy started the business in 1946, when he and his brother, Ben, opened an Atlanta diner known as The Dwarf Grill (later renamed The Dwarf House®).
+Cathy started the business in 1946, when he and his brother, Ben, opened an Atlanta diner known as The Dwarf Grill (later renamed The Dwarf House).
 Through the years, that restaurant prospered and led Cathy to further the success of his business.
 In 1967, Cathy founded and opened the first Chick-fil-A restaurant in Atlanta's Greenbriar Shopping Center.
 Today, Chick-fil-A has the highest same-store sales and is the largest quick-service chicken restaurant chain in the United States based on annual system-wide sales.

-In 2011, Cathy celebrated his 65th anniversary in the restaurant business with industry-wide recognition: a local celebration at his first restaurant, The Dwarf House in Hapeville, GA., and the opening of the third Truett's Grill® location – a concept the chain first introduced in 1996 to recognize Cathy's then-50th anniversary in the restaurant industry.
+In 2011, Cathy celebrated his 65th anniversary in the restaurant business with industry-wide recognition: a local celebration at his first restaurant, The Dwarf House, in Hapeville, Georgia, and the opening of the third Truett's Grill® location – a concept the chain first introduced in 1996 to recognize Cathy's then-50th anniversary in the restaurant industry.
 In December 2013, Cathy celebrated another exciting milestone – Truett's Luau.
-Located in Fayetteville, Ga, this exclusive restaurant will offer breakfast, lunch and dinner menus featuring a variety of fresh seafood items such as Mahi-mahi, Ahi tuna, cod, calamari and shrimp as well as other Hawaii-inspired dishes.
-Some familiar Chick-fil-A favorites also will be available including the original Chick-fil-A® Chicken Sandwich, Chick-fil-A Chick-n-MinisTM, Waffle Potato Fries® and hand-spun milkshakes.
+Located in Fayetteville, Georgia, this exclusive restaurant offers breakfast, lunch and dinner menus featuring a variety of fresh seafood items such as Mahi-mahi, Ahi tuna, cod, calamari and shrimp, as well as other Hawaii-inspired dishes.
+Some familiar Chick-fil-A favorites also are available, including the original Chick-fil-A® Chicken Sandwich, Chick-fil-A Chick-n-MinisTM, Waffle Potato Fries® and hand-spun milkshakes.

-At the time of his death, there were more than 1,800 Chick-fil-A restaurants in 39 states and Washington, D.C.
-Remarkably, Cathy has led Chick-fil-A on an unparalleled record of 47 consecutive years of annual sales increases.
-Cathy's approach is largely driven by personal satisfaction and a sense of obligation to the community and its young people.
+At the time of his death, there were more than 1,800 Chick-fil-A restaurants in 40 states and Washington, D.C.
+Remarkably, Cathy led Chick-fil-A on an unparalleled record of 47 consecutive years of annual sales increases.
+Cathy's approach was largely driven by personal satisfaction and a sense of obligation to the community and its young people.
 His WinShape Foundation, founded in 1984, grew from his desire to "shape winners" by helping young people succeed in life through scholarships and other youth-support programs.
-The foundation provides 120 students at Berry College with experiential training in leadership and community.
+The foundation provides 120 students at Berry College (Rome, Georgia) with experiential training in leadership and community.
 In addition to the training, WinShape Foundation provides a $4,000 scholarship to these students enrolled at Berry College.
-In addition, through its Leadership Scholarship Program, the Chick-fil-A chain has given more than $32 million in $1,000 scholarships to Chick-fil-A restaurant employees since 1973.
-This year, the company will award $1.75 million in scholarships to its restaurant team members.
+Also, through its Leadership Scholarship Program, the Chick-fil-A chain has given more than $32 million in $1,000 scholarships to Chick-fil-A restaurant employees since 1973.
+This year, the company will award more than $1.75 million in scholarships to its restaurant team members.

-As part of his WinShape Homes® program, eight foster care homes have been established in Georgia, two in Tennessee and one in Alabama that are operated by Cathy and the WinShape Foundation.
-These homes, accommodating up to 12 children with two full-time foster parents, provide long-term care for foster children with a positive family environment.
+As part of his WinShape Homes® program, 13 foster care homes have been established that are operated by the WinShape Foundation.
+These homes, accommodating up to 12 children with two full-time foster parents, provide long-term care for foster children within a positive family environment.
 WinShape Homes has provided a safe and secure home to more than 450 children, where they could grow physically, spiritually and emotionally.

 Another core component distinguishing WinShape programs is WinShape Camps®.
-It was founded in 1985 to impact young people and families through experiences which enhance their Christian faith, character and relationships.
-More than 18,000 campers from throughout the country and abroad will attend WinShape Camps in 2014.
+It was founded in 1985 to impact young people and families through experiences that enhance their Christian faith, character and relationships.
+Each summer, more than 18,000 campers from throughout the country and abroad attend WinShape Camps.

-In 2003, Truett helped his son and daughter-in-law, Bubba and Cindy, celebrate the opening of WinShape RetreatSM, a high-end retreat and conference facility also located on the Mountain Campus of Berry College.
-This multi-use facility hosts marriage-enrichment retreats, along with business and church-related conferences, and in summer months, houses WinShape Camp for girls.
+In 2003, Cathy helped his son and daughter-in-law, Bubba and Cindy, celebrate the opening of WinShape RetreatSM, a high-end retreat and conference facility also located on the Mountain Campus of Berry College.
+The multi-use facility hosts marriage-enrichment retreats, along with business and church-related conferences and, in summer months, houses WinShape Camps for Girls.

-In addition to presiding over one of the most successful restaurant chains in America, Cathy is a dedicated husband, father, grandfather and great-grandfather.
-His two sons, Dan and Don ("Bubba"), have both followed their father in learning the business from the ground-up.
-Dan became chairman and chief executive officer in November 2013 and president of Chick-fil-A in November 2013 and president and chief operating officer in August 2001, and Bubba is executive vice president of Chick-fil-A, Inc., president of the Chick-fil-A Dwarf House division and vice president of the WinShape Foundation.
-Cathy's daughter, Trudy Cathy White serves as the director of WinShape Girls Camps.
+In addition to presiding over one of the most successful restaurant chains in America, Cathy was a dedicated husband, father and grandfather.
+His two sons, Dan T. and Don ("Bubba"), both followed their father in learning the business from the ground up.
+Dan became chairman and chief executive officer of Chick-fil-A in November 2013 and president and chief operating officer in August 2001, and Bubba is executive vice president of Chick-fil-A, Inc., president of the Chick-fil-A Dwarf House division and vice president of the WinShape Foundation.
+Cathy's daughter, Trudy Cathy White, serves as the director with WinShape Camps for Girls.
 In 2006, Cathy welcomed the third generation of Cathy family members to the business.
-Truett Cathy and his wife, Jeannette, have 12 grandchildren, 17 great-grandchildren (as of February 2014) and more than 150 "foster grandchildren."